-On August 31, 2011, in conjunction with the acquisition of O'Connell, the Company secured total long-term debt financing of \$45.6 million, which combined with the use of \$37.8 million of cash and the assumption of a contingent consideration obligation valued at \$2.1 million was used to finance the acquisition of O'Connell.
+In conjunction with the acquisition of O'Connell, the Company initially secured total long-term debt financing of \$45.6 million, which combined with the use of \$37.8 million of cash and the assumption of a contingent consideration obligation valued at \$2.1 million was used to finance the transaction.
 The long-term debt secured was comprised of five-year term debt of \$30.6 million, one-half of which was financed using fixed interest rates and the remainder using variable interest rates.
 The debt was secured by the equipment owned by O'Connell.
 In addition, a vendor take-back of \$15.0 million was used in part to finance the total acquisition price.
-In the fourth quarter, the Company has entered into a number of capital leases valued at \$0.5 million.
-The following table provides details of loans as at December 31, 2011and principal repayments due over the next five years, excluding the amortization of debt financing costs of \$0.4 million.
+In addition, the Company has entered into a number of capital leases valued at \$0.5 million at March 31, 2012.
+During the quarter, the Company made \$1.6 million of principal repayments and issued \$2.5 million of new debt to finance purchases of heavy equipment to support the operations of O'Connell.
+The following table provides details of loans as at March 31, 2012 and principal repayments due over the next five years, excluding the amortization of debt financing costs of \$0.4 million.

-Debt Aı Amount Year 1 Year 2 Year 3 Year 4 Ye ear 5 (millions of dollars) • • • • Ф 42.0 Ф 0.0 Ф 10.0 Ф 10.1 Φ. 10.0 Ф 4.0 Loans and borrowings \$ 43.9 \$ 9.8 \$ 10.0 \$ 10.1 \$ 10.0 \$ 4.0
+Debt Amount Year 1 Year 2 Year 3 Year 4 Year 5 (millions of dollars) Loans and borrowings \$ 44.4 \$ 10.5 \$ 10.6 \$ 10.7 \$ 10.6 \$ 2.0 J. 1 1 1 .
+1